• Published April 1, 2024

 Photo of man discussing how to be a successful change leader

 Successful change is one of the biggest problems that modern organizations face.
-In our fast-changing world, the strategic imperative to change is often clear: Without doing things differently, our company is unlikely to succeed, or last.
+In today’s world, the strategic imperative to change is often clear: Without doing things differently, your organization is unlikely to succeed, or last.

 We know that effective leadership is essential to successful change.
-But we wanted to understand the differences in change leadership between successful and unsuccessful change efforts.
-That’s why we recently conducted a study where we asked 275 senior executives to reflect on successful and unsuccessful change efforts they’d led.
+But we wanted to understand the differences in change leadership between successful and unsuccessful change leaders.
+That’s why we conducted a research study where we asked 275 senior executives to reflect on successful and unsuccessful change efforts they’d led.

 Our goal was to characterize “change-capable leadership,” define the key leadership competencies necessary for change, and better understand leadership behaviors that could contribute to change failures.